 How to knit a yarn over

-To make a yarn over you will simply wrap the yarn around the needle, and continue knitting in the next stitch.
-You have increased by one stitch, so on the next row you will knit this yarn over just as you would any other knit or purl stitch.
+To make a yarn over you will simply wrap the yarn around the knitting needle, and continue knitting in the next stitch.
+You have made an extra stitch, so on the next row you will knit this yarn over just as you would any other knit or purl stitch.

 One of the most important things to remember about working a yarn over in knitting is the correct way to wrap the yarn.
-Be sure to wrap the yarn from the front to the back.
+Be sure to wrap the yarn from the front around the top of the needle to the back.